Benefits of Money Management for College Students

 Your student ID card also grants you access to several campus resources.
 Amenities such as the gym, pool, and library are all things you would otherwise have to pay for if you were not in school.
 Take advantage of them now before you have to start paying for them once you graduate!

 Your meal plan is great, but it does not last forever.
-Purchasing ingredients from your local supermarket instead of eating out every night will save you loads of money in the long run.
+Being able to prepare meals yourself at home is a great skill to have and it also factors into money management for students.
+Purchasing ingredients from your local supermarket instead of eating out every night will save you money in the long run.

-Get in the habit of cooking at home early.
+Get in the habit of cooking at home early on.
 These are great skills you will utilize for life outside of college.
 And, you can make cooking at home fun!
 Invite friends over and try out new recipes.
-You can also avoid the “freshman 15” by cooking healthier options for yourself at home rather than getting that late night fast food run.

-Think about it, three $5 coffees a week adds up to $15 a week. $15 a week turns into $60 a month you are spending on coffee that could be spent somewhere more valuable.
+Think about it, three $5 coffees a week adds up to $15 a week. $15 a week turns into $60 a month you are spending on coffee that could be spent somewhere else.

 Plan for free fun